spraakbanken/korp-frontend/doc/frontend_devel.md

 ##### Customizing sidebar

-In `custom/sidebar.js`, we can define custom (non-Angular) components to be used in the sidebar:
+In `custom/sidebar.js`, we can define custom components to be used in the sidebar:

 ```
 export default {